 The back end refers to the guts of the application, which live on the server.
 The back end stores and serves program data to ensure that the front end has what it needs.
 This process can become very complicated when a website has millions of users.
 Back-end developers use programming languages like Java, Python, and Ruby to work with data.

 Full-stack developers are comfortable working with both the front and back ends.
 In The Odin Project, we focus on teaching you full-stack development, covering all aspects of web development.

 For more detail, Udacity has a great blog post on this topic: 3 Web Dev Careers Decoded: Front-End vs Back-End vs Full Stack

 Now that you know about the different types of web developers, let’s cover what we mentioned earlier about the different types of clients and employers you may work with.

 Large tech companies, such as Google, Facebook, and Amazon, have very stringent hiring requirements.
 If you successfully meet these expectations, they offer excellent pay, benefits, and opportunities.

 Startups are a bit like the wild west.
 For a junior developer, it can feel like a trial by fire because of the pace of development.
 Startups often offer slightly lower salaries and require longer hours, but they may also offer equity in the company and highly unique environments.

 As a freelancer, you could command a strong hourly wage and the freedom to schedule and design your own products.
-However, you would be responsible for getting your own work (which means less coding time), managing billing from clients (who can be difficult), and being solely responsible.
+However, you would be responsible for getting your own work (which means less coding time), managing billing from clients (which can be difficult), and being solely responsible.
 Strong people skills are necessary for this path.